bowo-prasetyo/forkbuild/docs/Architecture.md

 same _rebuild() path start() uses — there is only one way the runtime graph gets built, whether it's the first time or the fifth.

-As of 0.1.46, EditorSession also owns the Editor's transform gesture service — a SpatialEditingService wired to the open document through a trivial getDocument() shim and a world-id -> CommandHistory map refreshed on every _rebuild() — plus a TransformGizmoUseCase for gizmo presentation.
+As of 0.1.46, EditorSession also owns the Editor's gesture service — a SpatialEditingService wired to the open document through a trivial getDocument() shim and a world-id -> CommandHistory map refreshed on every _rebuild() — plus a TransformGizmoUseCase for gizmo presentation.
 It passes the gesture service into RenderWorldUseCase so the Editor's gizmo is driven by exactly the same gesture contract and TransformMath as World View's.
 Input routing is exclusive: every pointer/key event is offered to the gizmo FIRST; while a gesture is active, nothing reaches the tools (only Escape cancels).
-Gizmo presentation is refreshed from state, never from gesture internals: selection changes, tool changes, and every command executed/undone/redone re-resolve { pivot, bounds } and reposition (or hide) the gizmo.
+As of 0.1.47 pointer move/up forward modifier state into the transaction and return gesture feedback upward for the transient overlay.
+As of 0.1.48 EditorSession also exposes alignSelection(mode)/distributeSelection(axis) — the same gateway as every other transform input, so the Editor's alignment panel, keyboard transforms, and gizmo drags all terminate in the same command machinery.

 registry/editorContext/toolRegistry/documentManager/selectionUseCase/
 previewUseCase are constructed once, outside EditorSession, and are the